ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vsphere_resilience_mode/guide.en-gb.md

 This way, you can estimate the time it takes to recover from the test launch and the incident simulation (RTO) until the VMs are rebooted.

-Here are the calls to execute in order to list and obtain the credentials of your infrastructure, your datacentre and the host on which we wish to carry out this test:
+Here are the calls to execute in order to list and obtain the credentials of your infrastructure, your data centre and the host on which we wish to carry out this test:

-To retrieve the name of your infrastructure: (pcc-xx-xx-xx):
+To retrieve the name of your infrastructure: (`pcc-xx-xx-xx`):

 > [!api]
 >
 > @api {v1} /dedicatedCloud GET /dedicatedCloud

-To retrieve your datacentre ID:
+To retrieve your `datacenterId`:

 > [!api]
 >
 > @api {v1} /dedicatedCloud GET /dedicatedCloud/{serviceName}/datacenter

-And finally, to retrieve your host ID:
+And finally, to retrieve your `hostId`:

 > [!api]
 >